dg-foundation/foundation-exercise/README.md

 ## Introduction
 This project involves downloading and querying MBTA data.
 It is written in SpringBoot, and uses MySQL and Docker.
-There are 3 parts to the application
+There are a few parts to the application
  - **mbta-db**
 This contains the data for a Docker Volume.
 It has all the downloaded data.
 It also has files :
 	- `create_tables.txt` : Contains SQL for generating the db tables should you wish to do so manually.